faenuccio-teaching/M2Lyon2425/M2Lyon2425/Lectures/SetsAndFunctions2_lecture.md

 ```lean
 example : Injective f ↔ InjOn f univ
 ```
-it is rather _an exercise for you_...
+it is rather an exercise for you...

 `⌘`